Reinforcement Learning in Practice: Opportunities and Challenges: Opportunities

 It is straightforward to think about applying techniques in AlphaGo series to discrete problems. \cite{Bertsekas2022AlphaZero} discusses lessons from AlphaZero for continuous problems in optimal, model predictive, and adaptive control, and sheds light on the benefits of on-line decision making on top of off-line training.

 The above is about game playing.
-RL is \enquote{mature} for many single-, two- and multi-player games.
+RL is \enquote{mature} for many single-, two- and multi-player games; or, game playing is the most mature application area of RL.
 There are other aspects of games, e.g., game testing~\citep{Roohi2018, Zheng2019Wuji} and procedural content generation~\citep{Liu2021}.
 Sports can be regarded as games in real life. \cite{Won2020} report a curling robot with human-level performance. \cite{Liu2021football} investigate simulated humanoid football from motor control to team cooperation. \cite{Wurman2022racing} develop automobile racing agent, winning the world’s best e-sports drivers.

 Games to AI is like fruit flies to genetics.
 Games have the potential to make us better and change the world~\citep{McGonigal2011, Schell2020, Yannakakis2018}.